Seiya Tsutsumi: Japanese bantamweight champion

 On June 23, 2022, Tsutsumi fought against Japanese bantamweight champion Kyosuke Sawada.
 He won the bout by TKO at 47 seconds in the 8th round, successfully winning the title.

 On October 20, 2022, in his first Japanese bantamweight title defense, Tsutsumi faced Kenshin Oshima, the 6th ranked Japanese bantamweight.
 He won the by TKO at 2 minutes and 42 seconds in the 9th round, successfully defending his title for the first time.

 On March 20, 2023, in his next Japanese bantamweight title match, Tsutsumi faced Minamide, the No. 1 ranked Japanese bantamweight.
 He won by TKO at 1 minute 41 seconds in the seventh round, successfully defending his title for the second time.
 In addition, his opponent Minamide retired from active duty after this match.

 On March 31, 2023, it was announced that Tsutsumi would be seeded in the first round and participate in the semi-finals of the Ohashi Boxing Gym's Monster Tournament.

 Tsutsumi faced Kazuki Anaguchi on December 26, 2023, on the undercard of Naoya Inoue vs Marlon Tapales.
 He won the bout by unanimous decision after four knockdowns during the bout to successfully defend his Japanese bantamweight belt.
 Anaguchi never regained consciousness, dying six weeks later.

 Tsutsumi vacated the Japanese bantamweight title on January 6, 2024, in order to pursue a world bantamweight title.

-WBA Bantamweight Championship
+WBA bantamweight champion

 Tsutsumi vs. Inoue

 Tsutsumi challenged Takuma Inoue for his WBA bantamweight title at Ariake Arena in Tokyo, Japan on October 13, 2024.
 He won the fight and the title by unanimous decision.